-- Reading recovery funded (PP).
-Delivered by accredited Reading Recovery teachers, specifically employed to raise standards for low achievers in reading in KS1.
-All children in receipt of this intervention are tracked to achieve based on end of year expectations or higher based on low starting points.
-As these pupils progress into KS2 exit tests are carried out to track further progress. - Maths No Problem is a proven schematic program for raising standards in Years 1 6.
-This has been introduced to raise standards across the academy and lead staff have been trained, reviewed and observed in line with the external validation of the program. - Mathletics is an online tool based on individual tutorials to raise standards in mathematics by identifying gaps in learning.
-Once the gaps have been identified online sessions are delivered to ensure that these areas are developed. - Charville is a gold kite school for sport and this has been achieved by developing our commitment to fitness and this will be reviewed in 2022.
-This is led by a specialist sports coach. - Charville is an Arts Mark school and champions the arts through performance, dance, drama and music. - Speech and Language sessions, which are delivered by an external speech therapist, have been purchased to ensure that all identified children receive support in order to raise their communication levels and therefore impact on their attainment. - We achieved the Enhanced Values Accreditation based on our approach and ethos. - SEND- We have a specialist provision in place for identified pupils with a primary need for language centred support, focussed on developing the readiness to learn.
+- Reading was identified as a main priority in the school development plan and all teaching staff were upskilled in the teaching of early reading and reading for meaning.
+Reading data at the end of KS2 2022 was above national at both expected standard and greater depth.
+Phonics screening data 2022 was also above national. - Maths No Problem is a proven schematic program for raising standards in Years 1 6.
+This has been embedded in order to raise standards across the academy and lead staff have been trained, reviewed and observed in line with the external validation of the program.
+KS2 data 2022 for mathematics was significantly above national average at both expected standard and greater depth - Mathletics is an online tool based on individual tutorials to raise standards in mathematics by identifying gaps in learning.
+Once the gaps have been identified online sessions are delivered to ensure that these areas are developed. - Charville is a gold kite school for sport; this has been achieved by developing our commitment to fitness and this has been re-awarded for 2022.
+This is led by a specialist sports coach. - · Charville is an Arts Mark school and champions the arts through performance, dance, drama and music. - Speech and Language sessions, which are delivered by an external speech therapist, have been purchased to ensure that all identified children receive support in order to raise their communication levels and therefore impact on their attainment. - SEND- We have a specialist provision in place for identified pupils with a primary need for language centred support, focussed on developing the readiness to learn.
 This provision is led by a specialist trained support staff who specialise in children with identified needs such as autism.
-Pupils visit 5 times per week for 3-hour sessions and carry out a range of academic and social tasks in addition to their regular curriculum - Continuous Professional Development to facilitate up-to-date best practices and teaching.
-This is led by a Training and Development Co-ordinator who plans whole school and bespoke CPD based on performance management. - Due to the pandemic we adhered to government guidance and carried out a series of low risk testing with one formal teacher assessed data drop in Summer 2021.
-For the second year in a row there were no Phonics screening results, End of KS1 results or End of KS2 results.
-Pupils in receipt of interventions, disadvantaged, SEND and persistent absent pupils are tracked separately and those with identified individual needs are also tracked separately. - In order to ensure that pupils are secondary ready and achieve in line with National or above at the end of Key Stage 2, funding is used to support progress in the form of additional lessons, target small group teaching and purchase of high-quality resources to support those who are under achieving.
+Pupils visit five times per week for three-hour sessions and carry out a range of academic and social tasks in addition to their regular curriculum.
+In order to further improve our provision, we are working with the local authority to build and open a Specialist Resource Provision (SRP) for children with an Education, Health & Care Plan (EHCP) and autism which is scheduled to open in September 2023. - Continuous Professional Development to facilitate up-to-date best practices and teaching.
+This is led by a Training and Development Co-ordinator who plans whole school and bespoke CPD based on performance management. - In order to ensure that pupils are secondary ready and achieve in line with National or above at the end of Key Stage 2, funding is used to support progress in the form of additional lessons, targeted small group teaching and the purchase of high-quality resources to support those who are under achieving.